Menu

 Children will be marked as late if they arrive between 8:55am - 9:30am.
 After 9:30am attendance registers will be marked as unauthorised.

-Please be prompt to pick up your child at the end of the day.
 If you are having difficulty collecting on time, please speak to Mrs Foley or contact Orchids Childcare to see if they have space for your child.

 Illness